Triv24/CS50-s-Intro-to-CS-Notes/Week-02-Arrays.md

 # Lecture 02 : Arrays

 - When we run a code 4 steps are happening :
-1. Preprocessing
+1. Preprocessing :
+    - It converts all the #include lines to the function prototypes.
-2. Compiling
+2. Compiling :
+    - Converts whole program t assembly code (machine code)
-3. Assembling
+3. Assembling :
+    - Whole assembly code is converted into binary code
-4. Linking
+4. Linking :
+    - All the files are combined into one final program.

 ## Debugger in VS Code :
 - there are different options for us to go through the flow of the code.